dmerejkowsky/kata-train-reservation/README.md

 # Detailed Instructions

-## Extract a RestClient
+## Getting rid of the HTTP calls

 Your first goal is to make sure the tests can run without the other two web services running.

-Doing so requires some changes in the production cod.
+Doing so requires some changes in the production code ...

 <details>

 <summary>java</summary>

 Remove the `restTemplate` attribute of the `BookingController` class, and remove the calls to `restTemplate.getForObject` and `restTemplate.postForObject`

 </details>

 <details>
 <summary>python</summary>

 Remove the creation of a `Session`  instance from the `requests` library, and remove the calls to `session.get()` and `session.post()` in `app.py`
 </details>

+## Implementing an interface

 <details>
 <summary>java</summary>